 ARARUAMA LAKE ‣ Araruama Lake, located in Rio de Janiero state, is the largest body of permanent hypersaline water in the world, with 220 km², surpassing other prominent hypersaline water bodies such as the Great Salt Lake (United States), Lake Coorong (Australia), Lake Enriquillo (Dominican Republic) and the Lagoon Ojo de Liebre in Mexico (Wikipedia), the second largest saltwater lake in Brazil after Mangueira Lake.

-NEBLINA WATERFALL ‣ Neblina Waterfall is the tallest waterfall in Brazil, standing at 450 m high.
-It is located in the Serra dos Órgãos National Park, in Guapimirim municipality, Rio de Janeiro (cachoeirasgigantes).
+NEBLINA WATERFALL ‣ Brazil has 28 waterfalls that are 200 m tall or higher, spread across eight states and mostly concentrated in the southern region — however, the tallest waterfall in Brazil of them is Neblina Waterfall, standing at 450 m high, located in the Serra dos Órgãos National Park, in Guapimirim municipality, Rio de Janeiro state (Cachoeiras Gigantes).

 GÁVEA ROCK ‣ a monolithic rock in Tijuca Forest, Rio de Janeiro, Brazil, composed of granite and gneiss, its elevation is 844m, being the world's largest monolith on the coastline (Wikipedia).

-QUEIMADA GRANDE SNAKE ISLAND (QGSI) ‣ QGSI is an island of 0.45 km² off the coast of Brazil in the Atlantic Ocean at 35 km of continent, famous for its abundant snakes (Bothrops insularis Amaral, 1922), administered by municipality of Itanhaém in São Paulo state, covered by bare rock to rainforest (Wikipedia).
-The island ranks second worldwide in snake concentration, surpassed only by Shedao Island in China, which harbors around 20,000 snakes.
+QUEIMADA GRANDE SNAKE ISLAND (QGSI) ‣ an island of 0.45 km² off the coast of Brazil in the Atlantic Ocean at 35 km of continent, famous for its abundant snakes (Bothrops insularis Amaral, 1922, 2,000 to 4,000 snakes, Discover Wild Life), administered by municipality of Itanhaém in São Paulo state, covered by bare rock to rainforest (Wikipedia).
+This island ranks second worldwide in snake concentration, surpassed only by Shedao Island in China, which harbors around 20,000 snakes.
 A second snake species, Dipsas mikanii Schlegel, a non-venomous species, is also found on the island (National Geographic Brazil).
 In 2025, MrBeast — then considered the world's biggest YouTuber — named QGSI the most dangerous place on Earth, cementing the island’s place in global pop culture (G1).

-CASA DA PEDRA CAVE ‣ a cave located inside a foresty mountains in the south of the state of São Paulo, in the Atlantic Forest region, being the largest cave entrance in the world, recognized by the Guinness Book, with an incredible 215m high (Petar).
+CASA DA PEDRA CAVE ‣ only five caves in Brazil have entrance portals measuring 70 m or more (Bambuí Speleo), the largest of which is the entrance of the Casa da Pedra cave — a cave located within forested mountains in the southern part of the state of São Paulo (Iporanga municipality), in the Atlantic Forest region.
+It is the largest cave entrance in the world, recognized by the Guinness Book, with an astonishing height of 215 m (PETAR).

 IGUAZU FALLS ‣ extremelly famous, are waterfalls of the Iguazu River on the border of the Argentine province of Misiones and the Brazilian state of Paraná; together, they make the eight volumous waterfall system in the world (ignoring Paulo Afonso falls, which has an artificial flow resulting from damming) and largest of Brazil, 35 and 40m in height and with an average rate of 1,746 m³/s; its maximum recorded flow was 45,700 m³/s on 9 June 2014 (Wikipedia).

-PARANÁ LAVA TUBES ‣ in Brazil, only four lava tubes are known: Casa de Pedra and Perau Branco (both in the municipality of Palmital), Dal Pae (municipality of Marquinho), and Pinhão (municipality of Pinhão), all located in the state of Paraná (SINAGEO/2016).
+PARANÁ LAVA TUBES ‣ in Brazil, only four lava tubes are known: Casa de Pedra and Perau Branco (both in the municipality of Palmital), Dal Pae (municipality of Marquinho), and Pinhão (municipality of Pinhão), all located in southern Paraná state (SINAGEO/2016).
 For details on the first two, see Waichel, B.L. et al (Journal of South American Earth Sciences, 2013).

 YACUMAN FALLS ‣ this falls are an important set of waterfalls between Derrubadas, in Rio Grande do Sul state, and El Soberbio, in the Argentine province of Misiones; it is the largest longitudinal waterfall in the world, measuring 1,800m in length and reaching a height of up to 20m (Wikipedia).